paolo7/SHACL2FOL/README.md

 ## Installation

+This software was tested on Ubuntu, and depending on the theorem prover you decide to use, it might not work on Windows.

 1. Install a theorem prover.
-The recommended one is Vampire http://www.vprover.org/ .
+The recommended one is Vampire [http://www.vprover.org/](https://vprover.github.io/) .
 2. Configure the config.properties file with the path to the theorem prover executable .
 3. Run the SHACL2FOL.jar jar file with the following arguments: